gbdev/pandocs/src/The_Cartridge_Header.md

-Various "PD" ROMs ("Public Domain" homebrew ROMs, generally tagged with `(PD)` in the filename) are known to use the `$01` RAM Size tag, but this is believed to have been a mistake with early homebrew tools and the PD ROMs often don't use cartridge RAM at all.
+Various "PD" ROMs ("Public Domain" homebrew ROMs, generally tagged with `(PD)` in the filename) are known to use the `$01` RAM Size tag, but this is believed to have been a mistake with early homebrew tools, and the PD ROMs often don't use cartridge RAM at all.

 ## 014A – Destination Code